Fun with the sun

 As I mentioned earlier, I have a Lunt 50 mm H-alpha telescope, which I use with a Celestron 4SE mount and tripod.
 Finding the sun with that setup without a solar finder was getting more and more difficult and frustrating.
 When I found out that Lunt sold the Sol Searcher finder, I immediately placed an order.
 Lunt is just across town from me in Tucson, AZ, so I chose "in-store pickup" as my delivery method.

 For as long as I can remember, the word "Sol" as a name for the sun has been pronounced "SAUL" (rhymes with "PAUL").
 You'll recall that a day on Mars is referred to as a "sol."
 NASA videos talk about how many "sols" (which they pronounced "SAULS") a certain rover has spent on the surface of Mars.
 So, when I saw that Lunt was selling a "Sol Searcher," I thought it was pronounced "SAUL Searcher."
 As a finder scope that's designed only for the sun, it was quite natural for me to think of the pronunciation as "SAUL Searcher."
-And Goodness knows, I've spent many an hour searching for the sun in plain sight with my telescope, without success!
+And Goodness knows, I've spent many an hour searching for Ol' Sol in plain sight with my telescope, without success!

 Imagine my surprise when I got a call one day from Lunt, informing me that my Sol Searcher was ready for pickup.
 I wasn't available when they called, so I got a voice mail.
 When I listened to the message, it went, "Hi, John.
 This is [so-and-so] at Lunt Solar Systems.
-I'm just calling to let you know that your "Soul Searcher" is ready for pickup."
+I'm just calling to let you know that your 'Soul Searcher' is ready for pickup."

-Soul Searcher?!!!
+Soul Searcher??!!!

 Wow!
 Okay.
 Back to the original topic of this post: Fun with the sun!
+What is there for you to see?

 When using a white light solar filter, fun with the sun is limited to three activities: observing sunspots, solar eclipses, and transits.
 Let's discuss these for a minute.